Branched SL(2,Z) Duality: Nonrelativistic String Limit

-In the bulk of this paper, we have seen that the nonrelativistic string and brane actions $S^+_\text{string}$ and $S_{\text{D3}}^+$ are not invariant under the full \SLZ-duality group by themselves.
-Instead, under \SLZ\, transformations satisfying the condition $c \, C^{(0)} + d < 0$\,, the positive-branch actions $S^+_\text{string}$ and $S_{\text{D3}}^+$ with $p - q \, C^{(0)} > 0$ are respectively mapped to the negative-branch actions $S^-_{\text{string}}$ and $S_{\text{D3}}^-$ with $p-\Cz q<0$\,.
+In the bulk of this paper, we have seen that the nonrelativistic string action $S^+_\text{string}$ is not invariant under the full \SLZ-duality group by themselves.
+Instead, under \SLZ\, transformations satisfying the condition $c \, C^{(0)} + d < 0$\,, the positive-branch action $S^+_\text{string}$ with $p - q \, C^{(0)} > 0$ is mapped to the negative-branch action $S^-_{\text{string}}$\,.
 It is natural to wonder whether these negative-branch actions also arise from a similar nonrelativistic string limit.
 This can be achieved by slightly changing the reparametrization by inverting the signs of the two-forms.
 Effectively, one can define the negative-branch limit by replacing the rules for the two forms in Eq.~\eqref{eq:TSrescal} by

 Using this parametrization, we find in the $\omega \rightarrow \infty$ limit that